Aryannnthakurrr/Smart-Product-Search/README.md

 The cache will be rebuilt on next startup.

 ### Memory Usage
 The API loads all embeddings into memory.
-For very large databases (>100k movies), consider:
+For very large databases (>100k materials), consider:
 - Using a vector database (Pinecone, Weaviate, Qdrant)
 - Implementing batch processing
 - Increasing server RAM

+### MongoDB Connection Issues
+If you can't connect to MongoDB:
+- Check your connection string in `.env`
+- Verify network access in MongoDB Atlas (whitelist your IP)
+- Ensure credentials are correct
+- Test connection with MongoDB Compass

 ### Model Download
 On first run, sentence-transformers downloads the model (~90MB).
 Ensure: